 - As older persons are more likely to have osteoporosis (porous and fragile bones), one should take extra care not to put too much pressure on the bones and articulations.
 This counts as well for anybody else having osteoporosis.

 - Be careful if the receiver has diabetes, heart diseases, asthma, high blood pressure or has had a (cerebral) stroke in the past.
 Exercises which raise blood pressure substantially should be avoided.
 So-called “blood stops” should not be performed.

 - Massage very carefully between ear and temple area, around the ears, the temples, under the armpits, behind the knees, the knees, under the chin, the eyelids, the crown of the head (especially with children under the age of two).

-- In cases where “blood stops” are allowed, the following rules apply: blood stops on the arms maximum 30 seconds, blood stop on the legs maximum 60 seconds.
+- In cases where “blood stops” are allowed — arterial compressions — the following rules apply: blood stops on the arms maximum 30 seconds, blood stop on the legs maximum 60 seconds.

-- People carrying the HIV-virus (AIDS) can be given a session, although exchange of bodily fluids (blood, semen, mother’s breast milk, vaginal fluids) should always be avoided.
-If you have cuts, scratches, etc on your hands it’s wise to wear thin surgical gloves while massaging.
+- People carrying the HIV-virus can be given a session, although exchange of bodily fluids (blood, semen, mother’s breast milk, vaginal fluids) should always be avoided.
+If you have cuts, scratches, etc. on your hands it’s wise to wear thin surgical gloves while massaging.

-- Do not massage at all when the receiver has fever or is drunk.
+- Do not massage at all when the receiver has a fever or is drunk.

-- Do not massage when the receiver has (active) cancer, has had an (internal) operation (not a knee operation) in the three months preceding the session or has had a (relatively severe) accident in the past 72 hours.
+- Do not massage when the receiver has (an active) cancer, has had an (internal) operation (not a knee operation) in the three months preceding the session, or has had a (relatively severe) accident in the past 72 hours.

 - Do not massage on bones, the collar bone (clavicle), the spinal column, the elbow line, on inflammations or swollen areas, on skin infections or problems, on the blood vessel of the neck (carotid artery), on or directly around broken bones, a surgical area, ulcer or wound.